Cleric-K/vJoySerialFeeder/Docs/COM.md

 2. AxisMapping - for Y
 3. ButtonMapping - for clicking

 Make sure your axes work as intended or you risk to lose control of your mouse once the AHK script is run.
+If this does happen use `Control`+`Alt`+`X` to stop the script.
-Here is the actual script:
+Here is the actual code:

 ```ahk
 ; if you have registered the ProgID in the registry you can: